tully-t/Xeno/Kvantum/README.md

 ### License

-This project is licensed under the GPL v3.
+This project is licensed under the GNU GPL v3.

 ### Acknowledgments